-I have over thirty years of experience in working with boards, leadership teams, technical specialists and front-line workers in corporate, non-profit, cultural and public sector organizations.
-My clients know me for my effective, highly collaborative and client value-focused approach, cross-disciplinary perspective and delivery on commitments.
+I have forty years of experience in working with boards, leadership teams, technical specialists and front-line workers in corporate, non-profit, cultural and public sector organizations.
+My clients know me for my enthusiastic and effective, highly collaborative and client value-focused approach, cross-disciplinary perspective and delivery on commitments.

 VOLUNTEER ACTIVITIES